jasonmarcher/PowerTab/Docs/Usage/ItemSelectors.md

 **Available Selectors**

-There are currently three selectors available that are detailed in the sections below, **ConsoleList**, **Intellisense**, and **Default**.
+There are currently three selectors available that are detailed in the sections below, **ConsoleList** and **Default**.
 Also, there is the special setting **Dynamic** that will cause PowerTab to choose the best selector for your PowerShell host.
 This setting allows you to use PowerTab with multiple PowerShell hosts without needing multiple configurations.

 Please refer to the [Host Support](Usage/HostSupport.md) page for information on which selectors are supported on each host.